 As our testers execute your test scripts, they’ll also evaluate the software from the end-user’s perspective and note any unexpected or undesirable aspects of the application they encounter.
 These might not be bugs, per se, but could be things affecting the user experience that you’ll want to address.

 While most manual testing services offer some form of scripted testing (such as regression testing) and unscripted testing (also called exploratory testing), the reliability of these tests will vary depending on whether the same set of testers are used each time.

 At Rainforest QA, to give you the best results, we provide different testers for every set of scripted tests, but you get assigned a group of four dedicated testers for all your exploratory testing.
-(Note that exploratory testing is only available in our Enterprise plan.)

 Getting a new set of testers for each scripted test run helps avoid inattentional blindness.

 Inattentional blindness in software testing is when a tester has gone through the same repetitive test steps so many times that they expect to see particular patterns, which causes them to miss unexpected changes in the content or behavior of the app.